per1234/EtherEvent/README.md

 ==========

 Arduino library for easy to use password authenticated network communication between Arduinos and EventGhost Network Event Sender/Receiver plugin, EventGhost TCPEvents plugin, Girder, and NetRemote
+The current focus of EtherEvent is to provide a common interface with pcs running the automation software and other arduinos at the previously established level of security established by those programs.
+This is not very secure and should not be used for critical applications without a thorough analysis of possible attacks.

 This is an alpha release.
 It is not thoroughly tested and has not been tested at all with UIPEthernet, Girder, or NetRemote.
 There is a lot of room for improvement so if you have any issues, bugs, improvements, feature requests feel free to make pull requests or issue reports.
 Thanks!